Bayesian Parameter Shift Rule in Variational Quantum Eigensolvers: Introduction

 The main contributions are summarized as follows: \begin{itemize} \item We propose \textit{Bayesian PSR}, a flexible variant of existing PSRs that provides access to uncertainty information. \item We theoretically establish the relationship between Bayesian PSR and existing PSRs, revealing the optimality of the \emph{shift} parameter in first-order PSRs. \item We introduce the notion of \textit{GradCoRe}, and propose an adaptive observation cost strategy for SGD optimization. \item We numerically validate our theory and empirically demonstrate the effectiveness of the proposed Bayesian PSR and GradCoRe. \end{itemize}

 \paragraph{Related work: } Finding the optimal set of parameters for a variational quantum circuit is a challenging problem, prompting the development of various approaches to improve the optimization in VQEs.
-Gradient-based methods for VQEs often rely on PSRs~\cite{Mitarai2018,Wierichs2022generalparameter}, which enable reasonably accurate gradient estimation of the output of quantum circuits with respect to their parameters. ~\citet{nakanishi20} proposed an SMO~\cite{Platt1998SequentialMO} algorithm, known as \emph{NFT}, where, at each step of SMO, one parameter is analytically minimized by performing a few observations. ~\citet{NEURIPS:Nicoli+:2023} combined NFT with GP and BO by developing a physics-inspired kernel for GP regression and proposing the EMICoRe acquisition function, relying on the concept of confident regions (CoRe).
+Gradient-based methods for VQEs often rely on PSRs~\citep{Mitarai2018,Wierichs2022generalparameter}, which enable reasonably accurate gradient estimation of the output of quantum circuits with respect to their parameters. ~\citet{nakanishi20} proposed an SMO~\citep{Platt1998SequentialMO} algorithm, known as \emph{NFT}, where, at each step of SMO, one parameter is analytically minimized by performing a few observations. ~\citet{NEURIPS:Nicoli+:2023} combined NFT with GP and BO by developing a physics-inspired kernel for GP regression and proposing the EMICoRe acquisition function, relying on the concept of confident regions (CoRe).
 This method improves upon NFT by leveraging the information from observations in previous steps to identify the optimal locations to perform the next observations. ~\citet{ICML:Anders+:2024} leveraged the same notion of CoRe, and proposed SubsCoRe, where, instead of optimizing the observed locations, the minimal number of measurement shots is identified to achieve the required accuracy defined by the CoRe.
 The resulting algorithm converges to the same energy as NFT with a smaller quantum computation cost, i.e., the total number of measurement shots on a quantum computer. ~\citet{SGLBO2022} combined SGD with BO to tackle the excessive cost of standard SGD approaches and used BO to accelerate the convergence by finding the optimal step size.
-On a related note, recent works~\cite{PhysRevResearch.6.033069} have begun integrating GP with error mitigation techniques, further highlighting the potential of Bayesian approaches for noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill2018quantumcomputingin}.

-The remainder of the paper is structured as follows: in \Cref{sec:Background}, we provide the necessary background on GPs and VQEs.
-In~\Cref{sec:ProposedMethod}, we propose our Bayesian PSR and provide a theory that relates it to the existing PSRs.
-In~\Cref{sec:Gradcore}, we propose our novel SGD-based algorithms based on Bayesian PSR and GradCoRe.
-In~\Cref{sec:Experiment}, we describe the experimental setup and present numerical experiments.
-Finally, in~\Cref{sec:Conclustion}, we summarize our findings and provide an outlook for future research.
+In a general context of BO,~\citet{GIBO2021} proposed a gradient information with BO (GIBO) approach, where the uncertainty of the GP-estimated gradient is minimized.
+Our GradCoRe can be seen as an enhanced version of GIBO, where the theoretically optimal locations are observed with minimum costs based on strong physical information of VQEs.